-If you've bleached your hair recently, I'm guessing you've heard of Olaplex.
-In a nutshell, it's an in-salon treatment that's added into your bleach, and it helps rebuild broken bonds caused by lifting the hair colour.
-It's how Kim Kardashian West, Ariana Grande and loads of other celebrities manage to go platinum blonde without wrecking their hair.
-Plus there's an at-home treatment (Olaplex No.4) that can be used weekly to keep your hair in good shape after you've dyed it.
-Until recently, however, Olaplex shampoo and conditioner wasn't a thing that existed in the UK.
+If you've bleached your hair recently, you've probably heard of Olaplex.
+In a nutshell, it's an in-salon treatment that's added into your bleach, and it helps rebuild broken bonds caused by lifting the hair color.
+It's how Kim Kardashian West, Ariana Grande, and loads of other celebrities manage to go platinum blonde without wrecking their hair.
+Plus there's an at-home treatment (Olaplex No. 3, $28) that can be used weekly, as well as shampoo and conditioner, to keep your hair in good shape after you've dyed it.
+And, let me tell you, the daily combo is to die for.

 My hair after an in-salon Olaplex treatment and regular use of the Olaplex shampoo and conditioner.
 So shiny.

-So what is it that makes Olaplex shampoo and conditioner so good?
-Like the in-salon and at-home treatments, the shampoo and conditioners work to permanently rebuild the damaged disulphide bonds in your hair.
-It's these bonds that are broken by not only colouring and bleaching your hair, but damage through heat styling and everyday friction—like brushing.
+Curious what makes Olaplex shampoo and conditioner so good?
+Like the in-salon and at-home treatments, the No. 4 shampoo and No. 5 conditioner work to permanently rebuild the damaged disulfide bonds in your hair.
+It's these bonds that are broken by not only coloring and bleaching your hair, but damage through heat styling and everyday friction—like brushing and towel-drying.

-As someone who has bleached and heat-styled her hair regularly for the past 15 years, my hair is very much in need of some extra TLC.
-The shampoo and conditioner combination work to hydrate and strengthen hair, and help to keep your colour looking brighter for longer.
+As someone who has bleached and heat-styled her hair regularly for the past 15 years, my tresses are very much in need of some extra TLC.
+Luckily, this shampoo and conditioner combination works to hydrate and strengthen hair, and helps keep color looking brighter for longer.

-Granted, at £24 a bottle, it's not the cheapest in-shower duo you're ever going to come across, but in my opinion, it's well worth it.
-If the thought of £50 on shampoo and conditioner makes you wince, make yours last longer by alternating use with a cheaper shampoo in between.
-I like Pro:Voke Touch of Silver Brightening Shampoo (£4) or John Frieda Sheer Blonde Brightening Shampoo (£6).
+Granted, at $28 (£24 in the UK, where I'm based) a bottle, it's not the cheapest in-shower duo you're ever going to come across, but in my opinion, it's well worth it.
+(And, thanks to Cult Beauty you can snag the products across the pond without having to ask your States-based mates for a beauty favor).
+If the thought of $56 on shampoo and conditioner makes you wince, make yours last longer by alternating use with a cheaper shampoo in between.
+I like Pro:Voke Touch of Silver Brightening Shampoo ($5) or John Frieda Sheer Blonde Brightening Shampoo ($7).